bsurai/meilisearch-distinct-documents/README.md

 ![Load more](screenshots/load-more-button.png)

 - Scroll up and you will see `57 hits`.
-NOw it shows the correct value.
+Now it shows the correct value.

 ![Load more](screenshots/57-hits.png)
 <br/><br/>